-1 REQUIRES: 2 (a) "ESTIMATED STATE MEDIAN HOME VALUE" MEANS: 3 (I) FOR THE PROPERTY TAX YEARS THAT COMMENCE DURING THE 4 PROPERTY TAX REASSESSMENT CYCLE THAT BEGINS ON JANUARY 1, 2025, 5 THE MOST RECENT AVAILABLE ESTIMATE OF MEDIAN HOME VALUE FOR THE 6 STATE OF COLORADO IN THE UNITED STATES BUREAU OF THE CENSUS 7 AMERICAN COMMUNITY SURVEY, ADJUSTED FOR INFLATION OR DEFLATION 8 Through the fourth quarter of $2024\mathrm{And}$ rounded to the nearest 9 ONE THOUSAND DOLLARS; AND 10 (II) FOR THE PROPERTY TAX YEARS THAT COMMENCE DURING 11 EACH SUBSEQUENT PROPERTY TAX REASSESSMENT CYCLE, THE GREATER 12 OF THE ESTIMATED STATE MEDIAN HOME VALUE FOR THE PROPERTY TAX 13 YEARS THAT COMMENCED DURING THE PRIOR PROPERTY TAX 14 REASSESSMENT CYCLE OR THE MOST RECENT AVAILABLE ESTIMATE OF 15 MEDIAN HOME VALUE FOR THE STATE OF COLORADO IN THE UNITED 16 STATES BUREAU OF THE CENSUS AMERICAN COMMUNITY SURVEY, 17 ADJUSTED FOR INFLATION OR DEFLATION THROUGH THE FOURTH QUARTER 18 OF THE CALENDER YEAR THAT IMMEDIATELY PRECEDES THE FIRST 19 PROPERTY TAX YEAR OF THE PROPERTY TAX REASSESSMENT CYCLE AND 20 ROUNDED TO THE NEAREST ONE THOUSAND DOLLARS.
-21 (b) "INFLATION OR DEFLATION" MEANS THE PERCENTAGE CHANGE 22 IN THE FEDERAL HOUSING FINANCE AGENCY'S SEASONALLY ADJUSTED 23 QUARTERLY PURCHASE-ONLY HOUSE PRICE INDEX FOR THE STATE OF 24 COLORADO.
-25 (c) "PROPERTY TAX REASSESSMENT CYCLE" MEANS THE 26 REASSESSMENT CYCLE DESCRIBED IN SECTION 39-1-104 (10.2).
-27 (6) (a) Notwithstanding the ten-year occupancy requirement set forth in subparagraph (I) of paragraph (a) of subsection (1) SUBSECTIONS (1)(a)(I) AND (1)(a)(II) of this section, an owner-occupier who DOES NOT QUALIFY FOR AN EXEMPTION PURSUANT TO SUBSECTION (1)(a)(III) OF THIS SECTION AND WHO has not actually owned and occupied residential real property for which the owner-occupier has claimed an exemption under said subsection (1) PURSUANT TO SUBSECTION (1)(a)(I) OR (1)(a)(II) OF THIS SECTION for the ten years preceding the assessment date shall be IS deemed to have met the ten-year requirement and shall be IS allowed an exemption under said subsection (1) PURSUANT TO SUBSECTION (1)(a)(I) OR (1)(a)(II) OF THIS SECTION with respect to the property if:
+1 (1.8) As used in this section, unless the context otherwise 2 REQUIRES: 3 (a) "ESTIMATED STATE MEDIAN HOME VALUE" MEANS: 4 (I) FOR THE PROPERTY TAX YEARS THAT COMMENCE DURING THE 5 PROPERTY TAX REASSESSMENT CYCLE THAT BEGINS ON JANUARY 1, 2025, 6 THE MOST RECENT AVAILABLE ESTIMATE OF MEDIAN HOME VALUE FOR THE 7 STATE OF COLORADO IN THE UNITED STATES BUREAU OF THE CENSUS 8 AMERICAN COMMUNITY SURVEY, ADJUSTED FOR INFLATION OR DEFLATION 9 Through the fourth quarter of $2024$ and rounded to the nearest 10 ONE THOUSAND DOLLARS; AND 11 (II) FOR THE PROPERTY TAX YEARS THAT COMMENCE DURING 12 EACH SUBSEQUENT PROPERTY TAX REASSESSMENT CYCLE, THE GREATER 13 OF THE ESTIMATED STATE MEDIAN HOME VALUE FOR THE PROPERTY TAX 14 YEARS THAT COMMENCED DURING THE PRIOR PROPERTY TAX 15 REASSESSMENT CYCLE OR THE MOST RECENT AVAILABLE ESTIMATE OF 16 MEDIAN HOME VALUE FOR THE STATE OF COLORADO IN THE UNITED 17 STATES BUREAU OF THE CENSUS AMERICAN COMMUNITY SURVEY, 18 ADJUSTED FOR INFLATION OR DEFLATION THROUGH THE FOURTH QUARTER 19 OF THE CALENDER YEAR THAT IMMEDIATELY PRECEDES THE FIRST 20 PROPERTY TAX YEAR OF THE PROPERTY TAX REASSESSMENT CYCLE AND 21 ROUNDED TO THE NEAREST ONE THOUSAND DOLLARS.
+22 (b) "Inflation or deflation" means the percentage change 23 IN THE FEDERAL HOUSING FINANCE AGENCY'S SEASONALLY ADJUSTED 24 QUARTERLY PURCHASE-ONLY HOUSE PRICE INDEX FOR THE STATE OF 25 Colorado.

+Reassessment cycle described in section 39-1-104 (10.2).